singularityware/singularityware.github.io/pages/docs/overview/faq.md

 By calling 'mpirun' outside the container, we solve several very complicated work-flow aspects.
 For example, if 'mpirun' is called from within the container it must have a method for spawning processes on remote nodes.
 Historically ssh is used for this which means that there must be an sshd running within the container on the remote nodes, and this sshd process must not conflict with the sshd running on that host!
 It is also possible for the resource manager to launch the job and (in Open MPI's case) the Orted processes on the remote system, but that then requires resource manager modification and container awareness.

-In the end, we do not gain anything by calling 'mpirun' from within the container except for increasing the complexity levels and possibly loosing out on some added performance benefits (e.g. if a container wasn't built with the proper OFED as the host).
+In the end, we do not gain anything by calling 'mpirun' from within the container except for increasing the complexity levels and possibly losing out on some added performance benefits (e.g. if a container wasn't built with the proper OFED as the host).

 See the Singularity on HPC page for more details.

 ### Does Singularity support containers that require GPUs?

 Yes.
-Many users run GPU dependant code within Singularity containers.
+Many users run GPU-dependent code within Singularity containers.
 The experimental `--nv` option allows you to leverage host GPUs without installing system level drivers into your container.
 See the [`exec`](/docs-exec#a-gpu-example) command for an example.

 ## Container portability

-### Are Singularity containers kernel dependent?
+### Are Singularity containers kernel-dependent?
 No, never.
 But sometimes yes.

 Singularity is using standard container principals and methods so if you are leveraging any kernel version specific or external patches/module functionality (e.g. OFED), then yes there maybe kernel dependencies you will need to consider.